Are you, a family member or friend experiencing a mental health emergency? Please contact 000.

 Prison Mental Health Services provides mental health care to prisons across the West Moreton region and surrounds.
 It aims to provide quick and direct support to people in custody before their mental health problems worsen.

-The Consumer and Carer Engagement Service (CCES) is a dedicated team of lived experience staff.
+The Lived Experience Workforce (LEW) is a dedicated team of lived experience staff.
 The term lived experience refers to people living with mental illness (sometimes called consumers) and family or friends supporting someone living with mental illness (sometimes called carers).
 It also applies to people who have had these experiences in the past.
 Internationally, contemporary mental health services widely regard people with a lived experience as experts in mental health recovery.

-Members of the CCES participate in a range of activities with consumers, carers and staff to promote mental health wellness and recovery.
+Members of the LEW participate in a range of activities with consumers, carers and staff to promote mental health wellness and recovery.
 These activities include:

 - Peer support